 5. What would have happened if Texas had chosen not to comply with the REAL ID Act?

 After May 3, 2023, Texas DL/ID cards would not be accepted for federal identification purposes, and Texas residents would not be able to enter federal facilities or board a domestic flight unless they had another form of identification acceptable for federal purposes, such as a U.S. Passport.

 Because Texas is in compliance with the REAL ID Act, all Texas driver licenses and identification cards are currently valid forms of identification for federal purposes.

 If you received your renewal notice in the mail, be sure to bring the required documents that are listed in your renewal notice.
-If you did not receive a renewal notice, are obtaining a replacement, or are not sure what to bring with you, download this checklist (PDF) to determine which documents you may have that will meet these requirements.
+If you did not receive a renewal notice, are obtaining a replacement, or are not sure what to bring with you, you may use our interactive REAL ID Document Check Application to assist in preparing you for your Driver License office visit.
+Just follow the steps, and at the end, you will have a customized checklist of the documents to bring for your visit.
 While these documents may already be on file with the Department, bringing them with you will minimize any delays in renewing or replacing your driver license or identification card.

 To determine if you are eligible to renew online or need to obtain a replacement card, visit www.texas.gov.

 7. Why was a notice mailed to me asking me to renew early?

 Notices are being sent out reminding customers that they can renew their DL or ID card up to two years in advance of expiration to provide customers with plenty of notice to receive a REAL ID compliant card by the May 3, 2023, deadline if they want one.